-With Apple Pay, you can use your iPhone, iPad, Apple Watch, and Mac with an iPhone or Apple Watch to pay in an easy, secure, and private way.
+Using Apple Pay is easy, secure, and private.
 It’s simple for you, and it’s built with integrated security in both hardware and software, making it a safer way to pay than with your credit and debit cards.

 Apple Pay is also designed to protect your personal information.
 Apple Pay doesn't collect any transaction information that can be tied back to you.
 Payment transactions are between you, the merchant (or developer for payments made within apps and websites), and your bank.

 Keeping your payment information secure